microsoft/pxt-ev3/docs/lessons/classroom-management.md

 ### Preparation

 It is important to establish student groups.
 Groups of two work well.
 Ensure that each student has a copy of the Student Worksheet for recording their design process, or alternatively, they can use their own preferred method for recording their design journey.
-They will also need the LEGO MINDSTORMS Education EV3 Core Set (one set for every two students is recommended).
+They will also need the @boardname@ Core Set (one set for every two students is recommended).

 ### Prior Learning